-It is not the intent of this Code to discourage participation by members of the organization in civic, welfare, political (see Section IV re: political participation) and similar activities.
+It is not the intent of this Code to discourage participation by members of the organization in civic, welfare, political and similar activities.
 However, you may not work or solicit for such organizations on Museum time nor may you use Museum materials, equipment, facilities, name or reputation for the benefit of such organizations, except with the prior approval of the Director of Human Resources.